External/carried module resits

 - Semester 2 modules take place in May/June.

 Unfortunately it isn't possible to find out the exact date of an exam before you apply.
 This is because we write the timetable once we know which modules students have applied for.
 You should check the exam timetable publication dates to find out when your exam date will be published.

-As long as you apply by the deadline, you will be able to view your individual exam timetable (via the Portal) once it has been published.
+As long as you apply by the deadline, you will be able to view your individual exam timetable (via Minerva) once it has been published.

 Please check that you have been entered for the appropriate exams, and tell the Exams Team immediately about any discrepancies, remembering to include your full name and student ID number in your email.

 Contact your school directly to find out the deadlines for submitting assessed work.

 Email the Exams Team to cancel a resit application.
 Remember to include your full name, student ID number and module codes of the resits you wish to cancel.